Civic Infrastructure & Stewardship

 Individual advice

-No personalized financial, legal, or housing guidance—education frameworks only.
+No personalized financial, legal, tax, or housing guidance.
+Education frameworks only.

 Advocacy or policy

-No lobbying, political positioning, or enforcement role in housing or civic policy.
+No lobbying, political positioning, or enforcement role in public policy.

-Civic stewardship education is governed as neutral infrastructure—protected from incentives that would distort trust or convert education into routing.
+Civic stewardship education is governed so that incentives do not distort trust or convert education into routing.